Playing with Monte-Carlo Tree Search

 V. Conclusion

-As a summary, this paper provides a comprehensive explanation of the basic procedure of MCTS.
+In summary, this paper provides a comprehensive explanation of the basic procedure of MCTS.
 Four main components, Selection, Expansion, Simulation, and Backpropagation are described in detail.
-To fully demonstrate the workflow of MCTS in two-player and single-player cases, three classic games, Tic-Tac-Toe, Go and Sokoban are used.
+To fully demonstrate the workflow of MCTS in two-player and single-player cases, three classic games, Tic-Tac-Toe, Go, and Sokoban are used.
 MCTS has been successfully applied to game AI areas such as Go [2] and video games [3].
-Beyond these game-based environments, MCTS also presents its abilities in black-box optimisation [9], robotics [10] and real-world scheduling problems [11].
-Readers are referred to [1,2] for more about MCTS, its variants and applications.
+Beyond these game-based environments, MCTS also presents its abilities in black-box optimization [9], robotics [10], and real-world scheduling problems [11].
+Readers are referred to [1,2] for more about MCTS, its variants, and applications.

 References